Arkhorse/Complex-Logger/README.md

 - `Logger.Log("I am a header", FlaggedLoggingLevel.Debug, LoggingSubType.IntraSeparator);`
 - `Logger.Log("This will print to the Unity console (or uConsole)", FlaggedLoggingLevel.Debug, LoggingSubType.uConsole);`

-Note: I forgot to write a specific function to handle the sub type without the exception.
-In a future update, you will not need the `null` argument and there will be another function to handle the separator, without a message string.

 ## Writing Blocks
 Another feature is the ability to write entire log blocks.
 This feature is a bit more complex, but not that hard to use: